 Settlement dates are established and communicated each semester.
-Tuition, fees, and room & board charges are due by August 1 for the Fall semester and December 15 for the Spring semester.
+For 2023-24, tuition, fees, and room & board charges are due by July 28 for the Fall semester and December 28 for the Spring semester.
 Students receiving any type of financial aid (scholarships, grants, loans, campus work programs, etc.) must complete all financial aid documents by the due date each semester or at the time of registration if the due date has passed.
 Corrections, adjustments, and / or charges associated with schedule changes after the settlement date are due and payable at that time.